Brett-Tanner/Journal/2024/Mar_24.md

   - [x] And make it pretty
 - [x] Create the online-specific setsu inquiry email
 - [x] Add oddities section to Setsu Calendar, so far just includes the hardcoded order array
-- [] Define an ATTRIBUTES constant on each lesson type, use it in strong params on controllers/proposed changes controller anywhere else it might be useful
-  - Handy for tracking the attributes each lesson uses in the actual code rather than a lucidchart embedded in the wiki
-- [] Write a rake task or some kind of script that takes a version label and automatically:
-  - Changes the tag on the docker image in dockerrun.aws.json
-  - builds a new docker image with that tag
-  - uploads the image to dockerhub
-  - runs eb deploy
-  - with progress output at each step, and aborts on errors
-- [] Look into the Normalize API for data that needs massaging

 #### Sales/OrgAdmin